basp/nanibot/README.md

 In other words, what you're creating is a map from `ngram()` to `[token()]`.
 Let's call this *map* (or dictionary) `memory`.

-Note that this implementation is not efficient on memory as we are storing tokens more than one time.
+This implementation is not efficient on memory as we are storing tokens more than one time.
 This conveniently allows us to pick any random one without any work.